 Can parakeets eat oranges?
 Oranges are many people’s favorite foods.
 People eat them, drink their juice, or put them in smoothies.
-Since so many people eat this fruit frequently it’s not surprising that a large number of parakeet owners wonder if they can share their favorite fruit with their bird.
+Since so many people eat this fruit frequently it’s not surprising that a large number of parakeet owners wonder if they can share their favorite fruit with their birds.

 If you’ve ever wondered if you can give some orange to your parakeet, then rest assured, you’re not alone.
 However, while I was wondering the same thing it was tough to find a definitive answer to this question.
 That’s why I decided that I would share my findings in this post – to once and for all give a complete overview of this topic!

 You’ll be relieved to hear that parakeets can indeed eat oranges.
 These citrus fruits are completely safe for budgies to consume and can be part of a healthy diet.
 They contain a good amount of vitamins, minerals, and fiber which are all good for your bird’s well-being.
 As long as you make sure to not overfeed them, oranges can be a part of a healthy, balanced diet for your bird.

 Keep reading, because in this post I’ll tell you everything you need to know to safely feed this delicious fruit to your bird.